rpdelaney/l4d2-tourney-rules/rules.md

 - Modifying, removing, or adding HUDs, crosshairs (including overlay crosshairs), and pain pointers is allowed.
 - Modifying or removing gun models and animations is allowed.
-- Modifying or removing "tank music" including altering the volume is allowed.
+- Modifying or removing "tank music" including adjusting the volume is allowed.
 - Modifying or removing music played at the end of the round after a wipe, saferoom door closed, or player death is allowed.
 - Modifying or removing the blue tint while spawning special infected in "ghost